cicirello/rho-mu/README.md

 ## Examples

+The [examples](examples) directory contains source code of a few example programs demonstrating how to use various features of the library.
+The source code of the examples is commented with explanations where appropriate.

 Some of our other projects make extensive use of this library.
-You may consult the source code of [JavaPermutationTools](https://github.com/cicirello/JavaPermutationTools) and/or [Chips-n-Salsa](https://github.com/cicirello/Chips-n-Salsa) for code examples.
+You may consult the source code of [JavaPermutationTools](https://github.com/cicirello/JavaPermutationTools) and/or [Chips-n-Salsa](https://github.com/cicirello/Chips-n-Salsa) for additional real code examples.
 For example Chips-n-Salsa is a library of parallel and adaptive stochastic local search algorithms, and as such requires extensive use of random number generation.